 Request Meets Repowering Criteria, No Additional Study Needed - If the assessment concludes that the capability and electrical characteristics of the Generating Unit are substantially unchanged and the interconnection facilities meet current standards and no additional interconnection facilities or modifications to existing facilities are needed to support the interconnection, the Participating TO will tender the GIA to the repowering applicant for the new Generating Facility.

-Request Meets Repowering Criteria, PTO Interconnection Facility Study Needed - If the assessment concludes that the capability and electrical characteristics of the Generating Unit are substantially unchanged but that an interconnection facilities study is required to determine if additional interconnection facilities are needed to meet current standards, the assessment report will identify such.
+Request Meets Repowering Criteria, Participating TO Interconnection Facility Study Needed - If the assessment concludes that the capability and electrical characteristics of the Generating Unit are substantially unchanged but that an interconnection facilities study is required to determine if additional interconnection facilities are needed to meet current standards, the assessment report will identify such.
 However, the assessment report is not intended to develop mitigation plans to address any impacts identified, and the repowering applicant will need to enter into an interconnection facilities study agreement with the Participating TO.
 Once this interconnection facilities study is completed, the Participating TO will tender the GIA to the owner of the Generating Unit incorporating the results from the interconnection facilities study.

 Request Does Not Meet Repowering Criteria - If the assessment concludes that the capability and electrical characteristics of the Generating Unit have substantially changed, the assessment report will identify such.
-The assessment report will not identify mitigation plans to address any impacts identified, and the repowering applicant will need to submit the project into the CAISO generation interconnection queue in accordance with the GIDAP set forth in the CAISO tariff.
+The assessment report will not identify mitigation plans to address any impacts identified, and the repowering applicant will need to submit the project into the CAISO generation interconnection queue in accordance with the GIDAP set forth in the CAISO Tariff.
 Existing deliverability status may be grandfathered if the repowering applicant has been operating at the total capability requested during the previous three years and the CAISO can verify such operations.

 Generator Interconnection Agreement

 The Participating TO will tender the draft GIA within thirty (30) calendar days of the results meeting or confirmation from the repowering applicant that the results meeting is not desired.
-The most recent tariff appendices will be used as the template for the draft GIA.
+The most recent Tariff appendices will be used as the template for the draft GIA.

 Modification to Approved Repowering Requests

-The CAISO and Participating TO will review the request pursuant to CAISO tariff Section 25.1.2, and as with the initial repowering review, the Interconnection Customer will be billed the actual costs of the assessment.
+The CAISO and Participating TO will review the request pursuant to CAISO Tariff Section 25.1.2, and as with the initial repowering review, the Interconnection Customer will be billed the actual costs of the assessment.
 Interconnection Customers may request modification to their approved Repowering requests without jeopardizing that approval.
 However, the CAISO will not perform informational analysis or “what-if” studies regarding repowering generation facilities.
 If the modification is not considered a substantial change and the request is approved through this modification process, the CAISO will consider the change to the project to be final (i.e., once the modification is approved, a new modification request and approval would be needed to undo the approved modification).
 If the modification is approved subject to certain conditions, the Interconnection Customer will be given the opportunity to review those conditions and notify the CAISO if it still wants to proceed with the modification.

 It is anticipated that the repowering modification assessment will take approximately ninety (90) calendar days to complete once the CAISO has determined that all informational requirements have been satisfied.
 In order to initiate request to modify the approved repowering request, please submit the following items to queuemanagement@caiso.com: